mateuszjurewicz/notes_public/notes/PyTorch.md

 ### General

 - `torch.full(size, fill_value)` - creates a tensor of specific size / dimensions, filled with one given value.
+- `tensor.is_cuda` gives a Boolean value whether a tensor is on a GPU or not.

 ### Custom Loss Functions